 - Video kiosks featuring stories about various GDB alumni and other members of the GDB community

-- Interactive displays with educational information about our breeding, neonatal, kennel, veterinary, and puppy raising programs
+- Interactive displays with educational information about our breeding, neonatal, kennel, veterinary, puppy raising, and client programs

 Our goal is that the Learning Lab will provide a unique experience that stays with guests long after their visit.